JeruLuke/Parallelizing-Image-Processing-Tasks/README.md

 ## My Contribution

 I extended this idea to perform image processing tasks on a collection of images on my desktop.
-The pre-processing task I decided to use was (addWeighted from OpenCV)[https://docs.opencv.org/2.4/modules/core/doc/operations_on_arrays.html#addweighted].
+The pre-processing task I decided to use was [addWeighted from OpenCV](https://docs.opencv.org/2.4/modules/core/doc/operations_on_arrays.html#addweighted).
 Technically speaking, it finds a weighted sum of two image arrays.
 In layman terms, it simply adds two images together assigning a different weight to each one, offering a blending or transpareny effect.
-See how it is used (here)[https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_core/py_image_arithmetics/py_image_arithmetics.html#image-blending].
+See how it is used [here](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_core/py_image_arithmetics/py_image_arithmetics.html#image-blending).

 I performed this function with and without joblib for a bunch of images on my desktop and compared their performances.
 I have also mentioned the number of images and the collective size of those images used.